Burkina Faso's complex and volatile crisis continues to deteriorate quickly and severely. The country is among the 10

 Conflict affects most of the regions in Burkina Faso, especially in bordering areas in the north and east of the country and intensifies in western and southern regions.

 The widespread violence affects people’s basic needs and income opportunities in 40% of the territory.
 Access to fields and markets is challenging, and families cannot always meet their needs.
 In August 2022, the United Nations increased the estimated number of Burkinabe requiring humanitarian aid by 40% to 4.9 million.
 This includes 3.4 million people who are severely food insecure.

 The conflict has also severely affected educational and health facilities.
-As of June 2022, over 4,250 schools remained closed, leaving more than 700,000 pupils out of school.
+As of December 2022, over 6,250 schools remained closed, leaving more than 1 million pupils out of school.

 How are we helping?

 These funds will support actions on (i) food insecurity and malnutrition; (ii) protection; (iii) health; (iv) nutrition; (v) shelter; (vi) water, sanitation and hygiene; (vii) education; (viii) disaster preparedness activities, and (ix) rapid response.

 EU humanitarian aid focuses on supporting vulnerable internally displaced people and host populations affected by the ongoing armed conflict.
 In the context of fast-growing crises, particular attention is paid to rapid response to the basic needs of newly-displaced individuals.

 Supporting the operations to enable partners to operate in a complex environment is also key in this context, the EU notably supports humanitarian air operations.
 We also contribute to build the capacity of local organisations to prepare for, and respond to, emergencies.

 Uprooted Burkinabe people and host communities receive food assistance, shelter, and essential items.
 Our priority is also to improve access to health care and mental health support to help people overcome trauma or other protection issues due to conflict.